22dylan/LandMarket-HazardConsequence/_sources/Details.md

 #### Buildings.shp
 This is a point layer representing the buildnigs/parcels for the model run.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/tree/main/model/model_in/S0_YR30_CSZ500/Buildings).

 | Attribute | Description 	|
 | ---		| ---			|